Jollywatt/typst-fletcher/src/shapes.typ

 /// - aspect (number, auto): Aspect ratio of triangle, or the ratio of its base
 ///   to its height.
 /// - angle (angle, auto): Angle of the triangle opposite the base.
-/// - fit (number): Adjusts how comfortably the triangle fits the label.
+/// - fit (number): Adjusts how comfortably the triangle fits the label's bounding box.
 ///
 ///   #for (i, fit) in (0, 0.5, 1).enumerate() {
 ///   	let s = fletcher.shapes.triangle.with(fit: fit, angle: 120deg)